Administration blocks ‘urgent’ whistleblower disclosure

 He asked, “Is anybody dumb enough to believe that I would say something inappropriate with a foreign leader while on such a potentially ‘heavily populated’ call.”

 During an interview Thursday on CNN, Giuliani was asked whether he had asked Ukraine to look into Biden.
-“Of course I did,” Giuliani said.
+Giuliani initially said, “No, actually I didn’t,” but seconds later he said, “Of course I did.”

 Later, Giuliani tweeted, “A President telling a Pres-elect of a well known corrupt country he better investigate corruption that affects US is doing his job.”

-Among the materials Democrats have sought in that investigation is the transcript of a phone call Trump had with Ukrainian President Volodymyr Zelenskyy on July 25.
+Among the materials Democrats have sought in that investigation is the transcript of a phone call Trump had with Ukrainian President Volodymyr Zelenskiy on July 25.

 This new situation, stemming from the whistleblower’s Aug.
 12 complaint, has led to their public concerns that government intelligence agencies and the recently named acting director might be under pressure to withhold information from Congress.